StuartRiffle/ragtag-tiger/README.md

 ```
 >**Windows Trap:** &nbsp; the command to activate the environment is actually `.venv\Scripts\activate.bat` instead of the one above. but typing `.venv\Scripts\activate`, without the `.bat` _does not work_.

-[Conda](https://conda.io) is also a good way to manage your Python environment.
+[Conda](https://conda.io) is another way to manage your Python environment.
 Just use something.

 ### 4) Install dependencies
 ```